Muffin-1234/E-commerce-excel/README.md

 # E-commerce-excel
-Cleaned table of commerce sales to create dashboard giving insights and recommendations on the revenue
+Cleaned table of commerce sales to create dashboard giving insights and recommendations on the revenue.